Azure/Azure-Functions/.github/ISSUE_TEMPLATE.md

 Use this repo to file issues in documentation or the Functions Visual Studio tooling.

-For technical help, please visit our forums: https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureFunctions or use the azure-functions tag on Stack Overflow: http://stackoverflow.com/questions/tagged/azure-functions.
+If you need technical help, you'll get the fastest response on the forums (https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureFunctions) or Stack Overflow: http://stackoverflow.com/questions/tagged/azure-functions.
+The entire engineering team monitors those forums.

 - For documentation issues, please provide exactly what is wrong/missing and why it's important.
 - For issues with the Functions Visual Studio tooling, provide detailed steps to reproduce, including details about your environment (OS, VS version, etc)